sairamch04/coursera-ml/README.md

 ```
 % ====================== YOUR CODE HERE ======================
-% My code is in this block.
+% My code will be in this block.
 Rest of the code/material comes with assignments
 % =========================================================================
 ```